grammyjs/website/site/docs/plugins/session.md

 :::

 You may also omit the `initial` option entirely, even though you are well advised not to do that.
-If you don't specify it, reading `ctx.session` will throw an error for new users.
+If you don’t specify it, reading `ctx.session` will throw an error for new users.

 ### Session Keys